waku-org/pm/README.md

 For each:

-- _Epic_, there is a GH issue under the https://github.com/waku-org/pm repo.
+- _Milestone_, there is a GH issue under the https://github.com/waku-org/pm repo with `milestone` label assigned
-- _Epic_, there is a label with format `E:<year>-<epic title>` created across all relevant https://github.com/waku-org/ repos.
+- _Milestone_, there is a label with format `E:<year>-<milestoje title>` created across all relevant https://github.com/waku-org/ repos (see [labels.yml](./.github/labels.yml)).
-- _Milestone_, there is a GH issue under the relevant https://github.com/waku-org/ repo with related _Epic_ label and `milestone` label assigned.
-The GH issue is assigned to the _owner_ of the milestone.
+- _Epic_, there is a GH issue under the relevant https://github.com/waku-org/ repo with related _Milestone_ label (`E:...`) and `epic` label assigned.
+The GH issue is assigned to the _owner_ of the epic.
 - _Task_, there is a GH issue and/or pull request under the relevant https://github.com/waku-org/ repo with related _Epic_ label.

-Hence, correct _Epic_ label must be assigned to all GH issues/pull requests representing a _Milestone_ or _Task_.
+Hence, correct _Milestone_ label must be assigned to all GH issues/pull requests representing a _Milestone_ or _Task_.
 This will enable the usage of the new reporting dashboard and reduce manual maintenance.

 Ideally, every:

-- _Epic_ GH issue contains a list of planned _Milestones_.
+- _Milestone_ GH issue contains a list of planned _Epics_.
-- _Milestone_ GH issue contains list of planned and completed _Tasks_.
+- _Epic_ GH issue contains list of planned and completed _Tasks_.

 Note: GitHub `milestone` functionality is **not** used as part of this process.